TheMadman/descent-xml/README.md

 make install
 ```

-Link with `-ldescent_xml -ladt`.
-For static linking, use `-ldescent_xmlstatic`.
+Link with `-ldescent-xml -ladt`.
+For static linking, use `-ldescent-xmlstatic`.

 # Documentation

-Tutorials and reference documentation can be found at https://themadman.github.io/descent_xml/.
+Tutorials and reference documentation can be found at https://themadman.github.io/descent-xml/.
 Documentation can be built using `doxygen`, which will generate a `html/index.html` that can be opened.

 # Bugs/Shortcomings